Dynamics of collective minds in online communities: Influences on collective minds

-As expected, the trolls are more effective in intruding on the community semantic networks with lower memory strength, but it takes longer to reverse the damage inflicted on the communities with high memory strength (Fig. \ref{fig:5}f).
-The frequency of news with the target topic is also affected, with a more pronounced effect in the community with high filter strength, as now the influenced target is the community (Fig. \ref{fig:5}g).
-We can visually represent the effect of trolls on the comment network (the current response of the community semantic network) by plotting the trajectories of the comment topic profile in t-SNE space (Fig. \ref{fig:5}h).
-The trajectory of the comment network experiences a sudden shift when trolls are introduced at $t=100$ (upward triangle), and try to return to their original position only if we remove the trolls at $t=300$ (yellow line, downward triangle).
+As expected, the trolls are more effective in intruding on the community semantic networks with lower memory strength, but it takes longer to reverse the damage inflicted on the communities with high memory strength (Fig. \ref{fig:5}b).
+The frequency of news with the target topic is also affected, with a more pronounced effect in the community with high filter strength, as now the influenced target is the community (Fig. \ref{fig:5}c).
+Accordingly, the combination of high filter strength and low memory (green line) is particularly vulnerable to trolls, as it is easily affected by the trolls, and editorial influences accelerate the effect.
+We can visually represent the effect of trolls on the comment network (the current response of the community semantic network) by plotting the trajectories of the comment topic profile in t-SNE space (Fig. \ref{fig:5}d).
+The trajectory of the comment network experiences a sudden shift when trolls are introduced at $t=100$ (upward triangle), and returns to its original position only if the trolls are removed at $t=300$ (yellow line, downward triangle).

-Taken together, these results suggest that even though trolls do not directly influence the news, through the feedback loop from comment sections to editorial decisions, it eventually also indirectly affects the news received by the community.
-Because of that, the effect of trolls can be long-lasting even when they are removed from the community, especially in communities with high filter and memory strength.
+Taken together, these results suggest that, even though trolls do not directly influence the news, the feedback loop from comment sections to editorial decisions eventually indirectly affects the news the community receives.
+Because of that, trolls' effects can be long-lasting even after they are removed from the community, especially in communities with high filter and memory strength.

-\subsection{Counterspeech}
+\subsubsection{Counterspeech}